Oakley MOD5 Helmet

 See the Oakley MOD5 Helmet

 Sitting at the top of their snow helmet lineup, the Oakley MOD5 mostly delivers in the comfort department.
 The sleek-looking lid fits well overall without any noticeable pressure points, and once tensioned via the back Boa dial (more on this below), it stays solidly in place.
 Further, the chin strap is nicely padded with fleece to reduce any rubbing or chafing, and it features a magnetic buckle that’s almost effortless to operate—simply place one end of the strap near the other, and the magnets take care of the rest.
-Throughout testing so far, the system has been very effective, and I’ve had no issues with the strap coming undone while skiing or during an crash.
+Throughout testing so far, the system has been very effective, and I’ve had no issues with the strap coming undone while skiing or during a crash.
 It’s also worth noting that the MOD5’s liner and ear pads can be removed, which is a nice touch for those who like to wear a hat under their helmet.

 However, there are a couple of areas where the MOD5 falls slightly short of the competition.
 First and foremost is the interior liner, which is comfortable but not as well-cushioned as I would like.
-For comparison, our top-rated ski helmet this season, the Smith Vantage, is noticeably plusher and more well-padded throughout.
+For comparison, our top-rated ski helmet this season, the Smith Vantage MIPS, is noticeably plusher and more well-padded throughout.
 Further, the MOD5’s ear pads are cupped, which is designed to increase comfort and reduce pressure but makes it difficult to wear headphones.
 That said, these are very small complaints for an otherwise great all-around build, and the Oakley is undoubtedly towards the top of the pack when it comes to comfort on the slopes.

 In practice, the MOD5’s adjustable ventilation system worked reasonably well, but it’s not our favorite design.
 In total, the helmet features eight vents (toggled via a slider at the rear) which draw air up through your goggles and out the top.
 By comparison, the Smith Vantage and Quantum boast a whopping 21 and 22 vents respectively, which are much more adept at dumping heat on high-output or mild-weather adventures.
 I’ve worn the MOD5 while yo-yoing my local backcountry on colder days down to around 20 degrees Fahrenheit and was able to stay comfortable.
 However, in temperatures above freezing, I quickly overheated with the vents wide open.
 I typically don’t wear my helmet while ascending, but if you do, I would recommend removing the ear pads to create more room for air to flow (or opting for a more well-ventilated design like the aforementioned Vantage).